aodhanman/my-app2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-App is a simple book tracking app that should track users read books and their future reading list
+App is a simple book tracking app that should track users read books and their future reading list.

+There are navigation buttons to help navigate the app.
+Includes buttons for creating, deleting and editing books.

+Should also have a reading list in the future to keep track of your progress and reading list

 ## Available Scripts